-The register of members can be inspected by any member of the company without charge during business hours (and by any other person upon payment of a fee if required by the company) and any person can require a copy of the register of members of a company.
-In the case of a public company, and a subsidiary of a public company, the applicant for a copy of the register must submit a prescribed declaration to the company as to the proposed use of such information.
+The register of members of a Jersey company can be inspected by any member of the company without charge during business hours (and by any other person upon payment of a fee if required by the company) and any person can require a copy of the register of members of the company.
+However, in the case of a public company, the applicant for a copy of the register must submit a prescribed declaration to the company as to the proposed use of such information.
 Within ten days after receipt of any payment required by the company (not exceeding the prescribed maximum) and the declaration (in the case of a public company), the company must make the copy available for collection during business hours at the place where the register is kept.

-A public company which transacts business in any country, territory or place outside Jersey can keep at such location a branch register of members resident in that country, territory or place.
+A public company which transacts business in any country, territory or place outside Jersey can keep at such location a branch register of members resident in that country, territory or place and all or any of its other members.
 Such a register is known as an overseas branch register and the company must give the Registrar in Jersey notice of the office where the branch register is kept and of any change in its location.
-If the overseas branch register is discontinued, notice of that fact must be given.
-An overseas branch register is deemed to be part of the company's register of members and must be maintained in similar manner.
+If the overseas branch register is discontinued, notice of that fact must also be given.
+An overseas branch register is deemed to be part of the company's register of members and must be maintained in the same manner.
 A duplicate of an overseas branch register must be kept with the register of members at the registered office of the company in Jersey.
 A private company may not maintain an overseas branch register of members.

 The maintenance of the register of members must be carried out diligently, as it is an offence for a Jersey company to fail to maintain its register of members in the manner prescribed by the 1991 Law.
 It is also an offence for a Jersey private company to fail to inform the Registrar within 14 days of its number of members exceeding 30.